pingcap/docs-tidb-operator/en/deploy-tiflash.md

 2. Wait for the TiFlash replicas of the related tables to be deleted.

     Connect to the TiDB service and run the following command.
-If you can not find the replication information of the related tables, it means that the replica is deleted:
+If you can not find the replication information of the related tables, it means that the replicas are deleted:

     {{< copyable "sql" >}}